plone/training/docs/voltohandson/header.md

 ## Logo

-We use [component shadowing](header-component-shadowing-label) to customize (and override) Volto original components.
+We use [component shadowing](header-component-shadowing-label) to customize (and override) Voltos original components.
-Get the Plone logo (`Logo.svg`) from the resources from the [github repo](https://github.com/plone/training/tree/main/docs/voltohandson/ressources).
+Get the Plone logo (`Logo.svg`) from the ressources provided at the [github repo](https://github.com/plone/training/tree/main/docs/voltohandson/ressources).

 ```{hint}
 Remember: every time you add a file to the customizations folder or to the theme folder, you must restart Volto for changes to take effect.